How to Price Vacation Rentals: 7 Tips for Owners, Managers

 Transparent pricing ranks just as important as fair pricing.
 Avoid setting the base low, then adding on additional fees that increase the rental price.
 Minus cleaning and taxes, and in some cases resort fees, prices should reflect all fees associated with staying in the rental.
 Either add this to the price or negotiate a way to cover the fee for the guest.

 Need help finding rental guests?
-Check out these tips for targeting the right customers.
+Check out these tips for targeting the right customers or connect to a professional rental property manager with iTrip.